-In the USA market an administrative review of the antidumping duty order on import of OCTG pipes to the USA was initiated in July 2020.
-In February 2022 the dumping margin of 27.8% was determined instead of previously effective 7.47% on import of OCTG pipes produced by Interpipe with a further reduction to 1.55% in March 2023 due to the next administrative review completion.
-In 2022 the Group's seamless standard, line and pressure pipes remain subject to an antidumping duty with a dumping margin of 23.75% imposed in mid-2021.
-In addition, in June 2022 a safeguard tariff of 25% previously imposed for all steel products from Ukraine (including all of the Group's pipe products supplied to the USA market) was suspended till 1 of June 2023.
+In the USA market a process of administrative reviews of the antidumping duty orders on import of the following assortments of pipes is ongoing:

+- OCTG pipes in March 2023 the dumping margin of 1.55% was determined instead of previously effective 27.80% on import of OCTG pipes produced by Interpipe with a further increase to 4.89% in December 2023 due to the next administrative review completion; - seamless standard, line and pressure pipes in 2023 the Group's seamless standard, line and pressure pipes remain to be subject to an antidumping duty with a dumping margin of 23.75% imposed in mid-2021 with a further decrease to 4.99% in March 2024 due to the respective administrative review completion.

+In addition, in June 2022, a safeguard tariff of 25% previously imposed in the USA for all steel products from Ukraine (including all of the Group's pipe products supplied to the USA market) was suspended till 1 June 2023 with a further extension to 1 June 2024.